How To Etch Instructions

 - Latex and rubber gloves

-You can also buy etching kits which use paste and contain many of the materials you need already included.
-The best value etching kit is definitely the Armour Deluxe Glass Etching Kit from Amazon.
+You can also buy etching kits that use paste and contain many of the materials you need already included.
+The best value etching kit is definitely the Armour Deluxe Glass Etching Kit (affiliate link from Amazon.)

 Identifying flashed (coloured) side